entwanne/presentation_python_plongee_asynchrone/src/1-coroutines.md

 ```

-## Coroutines - itération
+## Coroutines - iteration

-* On peut donc itérer manuellement sur une coroutine
+* We can iterate manually over a coroutine

 ```python
 for _ in simple_print('Hello').__await__():